tetratorus/agent/README.md

 Then generate copyable JSON content (using [content] array format) for:
 1. manifesto.json - containing the agent's:
    - Personality and behavior definitions
    - Tool usage patterns
    - Response formats
 2. Any other runtime variables referenced in agent.py

-Output the JSON in a way that can be directly copied into the respective files.
 ```

-Note: The AI code editor cannot create these files directly, but it can generate content that you can copy and paste into your manually created files.

 ----